 The world has changed and adapted to the needs of the public.
 You cannot force things on the consumers if they are not willing to buy and purchase them.
-Some people saw that as an opportunity to actually give the people the chance to contribute to their project and to help everyone along the way, as well as download the software for free.
+People know what they want – those who want to play video games will do so on their computers, those who want to play casino games can use Comeon bonuskod to have more fun, and those who want to shop will browse online stores endlessly if they want to.
+When you are making software, you cannot expect that everyone will be satisfied.
+However, some people saw that as an opportunity to actually give the people the chance to contribute to their project and to help everyone along the way, as well as download the software for free.

 The Open Source Movement started in the 90s and is very popular today.
 So popular, in fact, that you have so many open source programs and libraries out there which you can download and use, reuse and contribute to.
 Behind some of these innovations are actual companies.
 Some of them are open source companies, completely devoted to making open source software, while others are corporate giants who also contribute lots of code to the world of open source.
 Here are the best and most successful of them.